Football in Australia: Indigenous

-Australian Football has traditionally been one of the most popular football codes played by Australia's Indigenous community With more than 100,000 players in 2021, it has more than twice as many Indigenous participants as any other code.
+Australian rules football has traditionally been one of the most popular football codes played by Australia's Indigenous community With more than 100,000 players in 2021, it has more than twice as many Indigenous participants as any other code.
 Prior to European settlement, Indigenous men and women played a similar game called Marngrook.
 Records of indigenous participation in Victoria's major clubs date back to the early decades of the game in Victoria.
 Indigenous pioneers include Harry Hewitt, Jimmy Melbourne, Joe Johnson, Douglas Nicholls and Graham Farmer.
 11% of Australian Football League players identified themselves as Indigenous Australians in 2011.
 The Brownlow Medal, the most prestigious individual best and fairest award has been awarded to Gavin Wanganeen and Adam Goodes (twice), while Maddy Prespakis and Ally Anderson have been named AFL Women's best and fairest.
 All-indigenous sides have been documented as early the turn of the 19th Century and the first representative teams began playing matches after World War II.
 Indigenous Australia has been represented by the senior Indigenous All-Stars (founded 1973 to compete against Papua New Guinea) who have defeated numerous AFL clubs and the Flying Boomerangs junior team (founded 1973) who have competed internationally.

 The popularity of soccer began to grow in the Aboriginal and Torres Strait Islander communities in the 2000s with more than 40,000 participants in 2021.
 One of the first Indigenous Australians to make the national team was John Kundereri Moriarty, who was supposed to tour with the team in 1961 but the national federation was unable to hold the tour as they were facing FIFA sanctions at the time.
 Other notable indigenous soccer players included Charlie Perkins who played and coached Pan-Hellenic and Harry Williams who was a member of the Australian team at the 1974 FIFA World Cup.

-Rugby League has around 30,000 indigenous participants in 2021.
+Rugby league has around 30,000 indigenous participants in 2021.
 12 percent of NRL-contracted players are Indigenous compared with the just 2.8 percent of Australians who identify as having Aboriginal heritage according to the latest Census in 2016.
 And on top of that, 17 percent of grassroots players are Indigenous.
-The Rugby League Koori Knockout is the biggest single gathering of indigenous people in Australia.
 In 1944, the first Aboriginal rugby league club was founded in Redfern, New South Wales the Redfern All Blacks.
 The first All Indigenous Australian National Rugby League team was named in 2009.

 Arthur Beetson became the first indigenous Australian to captain the national team of any football code when in 1973 he was selected to lead the Australian rugby league team.

-Rugby Union too has a rich history of Aboriginal participation with notable indigenous athletes such as the Ella brothers, Mark, Gary and Glen as well as Kurtley Beale all past members of the Wallabies.
+Rugby union too has a rich history of Aboriginal participation with notable indigenous athletes such as the Ella brothers, Mark, Gary and Glen as well as Kurtley Beale all past members of the Wallabies.